criblio/appscope/website/src/pages/docs/cli-reference.md

-  -i, --id int           Display logs from specific from session ID (default -1) -n, --last int         Show last <n> lines (default 20) -s, --scope            Show scope.log (from CLI) instead of ldscope.log (from library) -S, --service string   Display logs from a Systemd service instead of a session)
+  -i, --id int           Display logs from specific from session ID (default -1) -n, --last int         Show last <n> lines (default 20) -s, --scope            Show scope.log (from CLI) instead of ldscope.log (from library) -S, --service string   Display logs from a systemd service instead of a session)

 ```